sjforman/sjforman.github.io/content/posts/what-im-building-next.md

 We now have a lifelong anti-vaxxer running HHS, methodically undermining trust in vaccines — one of the most miraculous achievements in human history.
 HHS recently removed seven childhood vaccines from the recommended schedule, moving them to the category of "shared clinical decision making."

 "Shared clinical decision making" sounds reasonable enough.
-But our public health authorities are actively undermining confidence in vaccination in general, muddying the waters for those shared decisions.
+But our public health authorities are actively undermining confidence in vaccination, muddying the waters for those shared decisions.
 And most clinicians don't have time for these conversations in a 15-minute appointment.

 The stakes are high.
 [Epidemiologists have modeled](https://doi.org/10.1001/jama.2025.6495) what happens if vaccination continues to decline, and the picture is dismal.
 Measles becomes endemic again.
 A further 50% drop over 25 years would yield roughly 51 million measles cases, 10 million rubella cases, 4 million polio cases, more than 10 million hospitalizations, and 160,000 deaths.
 Because these diseases are so contagious, the effects of declining vaccination are highly non-linear.
 Even a 10% drop translates into millions of additional cases and thousands of preventable deaths.

 There's a similar epistemic crisis brewing across other health topics.
 We have grifters claiming that statins are pointless, that ASCVD can be cured by buying their supplements, and that ivermectin is a miracle cancer treatment.
-None of this is new, but it's all getting worse, and it's deeply alarming to see so many making decisions based on fear and misinformation.
+None of this is new, but it's all getting worse, and it's alarming to see so many making decisions based on fear and misinformation.

 # Unwise health choices cost us dearly

 This is one place where the "MAHA" impulse deserves some credit: bad choices *really do* sacrifice health and well-being, not to mention oceans of cash.
 Consider just a few behavior-driven gaps: 28 million adults eligible for statins but not taking them.
 28 million age-eligible adults who have never been screened for colorectal cancer.
 90 million adults with uncontrolled hypertension.
 More than 100 million obese adults, most of whom aren't receiving effective pharmacotherapy.
 These gaps represent roughly 100 million lost quality-adjusted life years and $1.5 trillion per year in total economic burden in the U.S. alone.
-The scale of harm is so great that even small behavioral shifts would be enormously valuable.
+The scale of harm is so great that even small behavioral shifts would be valuable.

 # Powerful LLMs can help in some surprising ways

 The epistemic landscape is splintering into disjoint realities.
 But LLMs, as Dylan Matthews recently pointed out, are *converging* media technology.
-There's a line you hear sometimes that "reality has a well-known liberal bias."
+There's a line that "reality has a well-known liberal bias."
 That framing was always too smug, but there's something to the underlying idea for LLMs.
 They have a bias for the truth, and they are increasingly well-calibrated to resist extremist nonsense.
 They're not infallible, of course!
 I don't trust them to make fine-grained truth claims on subjects where there's substantial human disagreement.
 But on the big questions, they reliably point in the right direction.
 [In a recent post I explored this dynamic for the health domain in particular](tk).

 They have other virtues too.
 They're infinitely patient and non-judgmental.
-They have a kind of encyclopedic knowledge baked into their weights, and powerful search abilities to augment that knowledge, and they speak every human language, at any desired level of complexity and literacy.
+They have encyclopedic knowledge baked into their weights, and powerful search abilities to augment that knowledge, and they speak every human language, at any reading level.
 This is why the major labs are building health products, and clinicians are already making extensive use of these tools.

 So far, though, there's something structurally missing.
 Patients and clinicians are mostly using these tools in isolation.
 There's no connective tissue; it's ad hoc.
 What I'm building: *curated* experiences that can be *prescribed* for specific situations, that guide people through the evidence, address their specific concerns without judgment, and then close the loop with the clinician.